 How to make Koraishutir Kochuri

-1: First we begin with making the dough.
-Mix the flour, ghee/oil and salt first.
-Add water and knead to a smooth and soft dough.
-Keep covered with a wet kitchen napkin for 30 to 45 minutes.
+- First, we begin with making the dough.
+Mix 2.5 cups all-purpose flour, 2 to 2.5 tablespoons ghee or oil and salt as required.
+Add water as required, and knead to a smooth and soft dough.
+Keep covered with a moist kitchen napkin for 30 to 45 minutes.

-5: Add the ground peas along with sugar + salt.
-Stir and saute for 3 minutes.
+5. Add the prepared peas paste along with sugar and salt as required.
+Stir and sauté for 3 minutes.

-6: Add gram flour (besan) and continue to saute for 2 to 3 minutes more.
+6. Add 1 tablespoon gram flour (besan) and continue to sauté for 2 to 3 minutes more.
 Addition of besan absorbs the moisture in the filling.
 Whenever I make kachoris, I always add some besan in the stuffing.

-7: When cooled, make small sized balls from the peas stuffing and keep them aside.
+7. When cooled, make small sized balls from the peas stuffing and keep aside.

 Making Koraishutir Kochuri

-10: Gently roll the stuffed kachori.
-If a part tears then just seal with a piece of dough and roll to smoothen it.
-Apply some more oil if need be when rolling.
+10. Gently roll into a stuffed kachori.
+If a part tears, then just seal with a piece of dough and roll to smoothen it.
+Apply some more oil if needed, while rolling.

-12: The kachori will begin to puff in some seconds.
-Nudge and press lightly with a spoon so that the kachori puffs up.
-Like the way we do while frying pooris.
+12. The kachori will begin to puff in some seconds.
+Nudge and press lightly with a spoon so that the kachori puffs up, like the way we do for pooris.

 Please be sure to rate the recipe in the recipe card or leave a comment below if you have made it.
 For more vegetarian inspirations, Sign Up for my emails or follow me on Instagram, Youtube, Facebook, Pinterest or Twitter.